allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 Making all information about an aggregate public breaks its encapsulation.
 However, most of the aggregate state must be visible to the `ProjectKeeper` primary port in order to map it to the DTOs and present it to the client.
 Therefore, most of the getters in the `Project` aggregate will be public, regardless of the type of persistence method used.
-Breaking encapsulation by making methods that change the state of the aggregate public is much more serious than by making read-only methods public.<br>
+Making read-only methods public is much less serious than breaking encapsulation by making methods that change the state of the aggregate public.<br>
 **No additional code in the aggregate, rating ★★★:**
 We don’t need to create additional code in the aggregate.<br>
 **Simplicity of the infrastructure code, rating ★★★:**